 2. If relevant, list what was going on with you or what was happening just before the encounter – what state of mind were you in during the previous few days?

 3. If there was any anticipation, what were you feeling & thinking before the event?
 Was there something you wanted?
-Was looking forward to?
+Were looking forward to?
 Needed from the person or situation?

 4. What did you expect would happen on this occasion?